High School

 What did you do for your start-up?

-For our start-up we did created TeachAdapt.
-At the time all the teachers were being trained to transition to virtual school.
-We wanted to help them to make their classrooms more engaging and help their students learn better by implementing different types of software.
-For example, BETA Camp uses Miro a lot, so we hosted around 10 sessions with teachers about how to use that platform, and the different ways they could integrate it into their curriculum.
+For our start-up, we created TeachAdapt.
+At the time, all the teachers were being trained to transition to virtual school.
+We wanted to help them make their classrooms more engaging and help their students learn better by implementing different types of software.
+For example, Prequel uses Miro a lot, so we hosted around 10 sessions with teachers about how to use that platform and the different ways they could integrate it into their curriculum.

-What happened at the end of BETA Camp?
+What happened at the end of the program?

-I joined the BETA Camp team as an intern!
-I put my name forward, and myself, plus three other students were selected to become community leaders.
-What we did was to plan socials and helped to host and facilitate the workshops.
-It was a really fun experience and I still keep in touch with the three students that I worked with.
+I joined Prequel as an intern!
+I put my name forward, and I, plus three other students, were selected to become community leaders.
+We planned socials and helped to host and facilitate the workshops.
+It was a really fun experience, and I still keep in touch with the three students that I worked with.
 At the very end, we had a Zoom session where we shared gratitudes.
-I remember having people say things like, “Thank you Madison, you made BETA Camp feel like such a welcoming environment.”
+I remember having people say things like, “Thank you, Madison, you made Prequel's Fall Program feel like such a welcoming environment.”
 It was such a full-circle moment: the ability to recreate the environment that meant so much to me for other students.

 What comes next?

-I recently was accepted to Stanford University!
-In college, I want to study business, or maybe do a double major with a biology degree.
-This past summer I interned with a biotech company who manufactures gene therapy products for the treatment of cancer and other diseases.
-When I start my career, something in that field would be very interesting.
+I was accepted to Stanford University and am currently pursuing biology and computer science!
+After Prequel, I had interned with a biotech company that manufactures gene therapy products for the treatment of cancer and other diseases.
+When I start my career after college, something in that field would be very interesting.
 I would love to work at one of these companies, and maybe build my own start-up further down the line.

 What if there was a Prequel to your success story?